gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 be extended (should have no-args constructor) or generate the implementation from the interface.
 - Statically declare the component type and associated meta-data, so it can be inferred from the plugin implementation class without applying the plugin.
 For example, use a method signature or annotation, or add some specific interface other than `Plugin` that is to be implemented.
 - Statically declare the rules to create the libraries given the extension.
-For example, use a method signature.
 For example, use a method signature or annotation.
-- Infer the dependency on the language base plugin.Added
+- Infer the dependency on the language base plugin.
 - Interaction with the `model { }` block.
+- Use annotations instead of inspecting method signatures?

 ### Story: Custom library produces custom binaries